 The candidates will then be examined thoroughly, and they will be dismissed if the results are not up to the imperial standards.
 They won’t only be evaluated physically, but their mannerisms, body language, and voice tone will also be considered.

-Candidates that passed this evaluation stage will then receive lessons and tests for many months, ranging from improving their intellectual prowess, how to regulate temperament, and even morality and philosophy training.
+Candidates that pass this evaluation stage will then receive lessons and tests for many months, ranging from improving their intellectual prowess, how to regulate temperament, and even morality and philosophy training.
 This training period is very rigorous, and many will fail to pass.

 The last hurdle is a series of lessons and tests about many advanced topics from mathematics, Chinese literature, art, and the candidates will then be ranked according to their performance before being offered to the king.